 The Faculty of Health Sciences at Curtin University has an annual intake of approximately 2200 students into 19 disciplines representing a range of health and social care professions including health promotion, food science and technology, laboratory medicine, nursing, midwifery, nutrition, occupational therapy, oral health, pharmacy, physiotherapy, psychology, social work, speech pathology, as well as generic courses in health sciences and human biology.
-Our students represent a wide range of cultural and socio-economic backgrounds, with 23% international students, 45% non-school leavers and 11% from a low socio-economic background.
+Our students represent a wider range of cultural and socio-economic backgrounds, with 23% international students, 45% non-school leavers and 11% from a low socio-economic background.
 The diversity of the student body is likely to increase further with the introduction of reforms to encourage greater participation in higher education from 2012 (Bradley, Noonan, Nugent, & Scales, 2008), many of whom are likely to need additional support.
 Increasingly, students enrolling in the first year of university appear less certain about their career directions with many more choosing to take a generic health science course until they 'work out what they want to do'.
-Therefore having a structure with the flexibility to change courses with minimum time and financial implications is beneficial for students.
-This provided the imperative for reconsideration of the design of the first year of study within the Faculty, particularly as most courses had highly discipline specific units in the first year resulting in limited recognition of prior learning if students wished to transfer to another course.
-In addition, the Faculty had a priority in its strategic plan to embed Indigenous Culture and Health in all health science curricula as part of its support for the University's Reconciliation Action Plan and as a strategy to improve the cultural appropriateness of health care provided to Indigenous Australians.
+Therefore having a course structure with the flexibility to change courses with minimum time and financial implications is greatly sought after.
+This provided an academic imperative for reconsideration of the design of the first year of study within the Faculty, particularly when most of the courses had highly discipline specific units in the first year resulting in limited offering of recognition of prior learning if students wished to transfer to another course.

-Further, the changing profile and demands of health and social care services provides strong evidence of the need to change the way that the workforce of the future is educated, as recognised in key Australian and international publications such as the 2004 National Health Workforce Strategic Framework (Australian Health Ministers' Conference 2004), the 2006 Productivity Commission report, 'Australia's Health Workforce' (Australia Productivity Commission 2005) and Health Workforce Australia (2010).
-A key component of the agenda for change is the World Health Organisation (2010) mandate that interprofessional education be embedded in all health professional education curricula.
+Further, the changing profile and demands of health and social care services provides strong evidence of the need to change the way that the health and social care workforce of the future is educated, as recognised in key Australian and international publications such as the 2004 National Health Workforce Strategic Framework (Australian Health Ministers' Conference 2004), the 2006 Productivity Commission report, 'Australia's Health Workforce' (Australia Productivity Commission 2005) and Health Workforce Australia (2010).
+A key part of the agenda for change is the World Health Organisation (2010) mandate that interprofessional education be embedded in all health professional education curricula.

-Evidence suggests that interprofessional education at both the undergraduate and postgraduate levels can engender the knowledge, skills and attitudes required for effective collaborative practice (Cooper, Carlisle, Gibbs, & Watkins, 2001; Freeth, Hammick, Reeves, Koppel & Barr, 2005).
-Barr, Koppel, Reeves, Hammick, and Freeth (2005) advocate for the benefits of interprofessional education commencing in pre-clinical stages of training, with undergraduate students engaging early in learning with students from other disciplines with the aim of developing an awareness of the need to work collaboratively and the fundamental skills for this including teamwork and communication.
+Evidence is mounting to suggest that interprofessional education at both the undergraduate and postgraduate levels can engender the knowledge, skills and attitudes required for effective collaborative practice (Cooper, Carlisle, Gibbs, & Watkins, 2001; Hammick, Freeth, Koppel, Reeves, & Barr, 2007).
+Barr, Koppel, Reeves, Hammick, and Freeth (2005) advocate for the benefits of interprofessional education commencing in pre-clinical stages of training, with early undergraduate students engaging in learning with students from other disciplines with the aim developing a basic awareness of the need to work collaboratively and fundamental skills and teamwork and communication.